istresearch/scrapy-cluster/docs/topics/crawler/controlling.rst

     updating conf file

 Here we pushed our example configuration file to the Zookeeper host located at ``scdev``.
 That is all you need to do in order to update your crawler configuration!
 You can also use an external application to update your Zookeeper configuration file, as long as it conforms to the required yaml syntax.

-.. note:: Your crawler cluster does **not** need to be restarted to read their new cluster configuration!
-The crawlers use the :ref:`Zookeeper Watcher <zookeeper_watcher>` utility class to dynamically receive and update their configuration.

 .. _throttle_mechanism: